espressif/esp-matter/docs/en/developing.rst

 2. Developing with ESP Matter
 =============================

-Please refer to :project_file:`Changelog <CHANGELOG.md>` to track release changes and known-issues.
+Please refer the :project_file:`Changelog <CHANGELOG.md>` to know more about ESP Matter releases

 2.1 Development Setup
 ---------------------

-This section talks about setting up your development host, fetching the git repositories, and instructions for build and flash.
+This section talks about setting up your development host, fetching the Git repositories, and instructions for build and flash.

 2.1.1 Host Setup
 ~~~~~~~~~~~~~~~~